 output name.
 For example:

 You can click the web link in the Resolution column to get additional details about the resolution.
-The Guidance Messaging web page lists all of the current messages for your review.
+The Vitis HLS Messaging guidance web page lists all of the current messages for your review.

-Kernel and Compute Unit objects, as well as profile reported data values, can also be cross-probed to other views like the System Diagram or Profile Report.
-Refer to Working with Summary Reports for more information.
+Kernel and Compute Unit objects, in addition to profile reported data values, can also be cross-probed to other views like the Profile Report.